-Provisional ballots provide rights to people who are unsure if they are eligible to vote or if their eligibility is questioned.
-The vast majority of people in Pinellas County and across the United States will likely not encounter a provisional ballot, but knowing what it is can prepare you in case you need to fill one out at the polls.
+Provisional ballots provide rights to people whose eligibility to vote is in question.
+The vast majority of people in Pinellas County and across Florida will likely not encounter a provisional ballot, but knowing what it is can prepare you in case you need to fill one out at the polls.

 What is a Provisional Ballot?